 I’m in Beijing right now, and I’m going to exercise today.
 So what can I do when the world outside my window looks like this?
-Would exercising in this air pollution do more harm than good?
+Would exercise in this air pollution do more harm than good?
+Is it better to not exercise at all?

 1. The point where exercise becomes harmful